-The luxury of spending time with self is a challenge & we are always connected with the outside world but hardly get time to be with our own company in this mad race.
+The luxury of spending time with self is a challenge & we are always connected with the outside world, but hardly get time to be with our own company in this mad race.

 Learning to embrace the moment is truly a humbling experience.
-As the Chinese proverb goes, be calm and take things as they come, The Journey clears the mind from the constant chatter; you are at peace with self and you get to see priorities, Goals & people in your life with whom u would like to spend time.
+As the Chinese proverb goes, be calm and take things as they come, the Journey clears the mind from the constant chatter; you are at peace with self, and you get to see priorities, goals & people in your life with whom you would like to spend time.

-If you commit a mistake that too at 5K plus altitude, life would be the one saying sorry to you, anything can happen on the mountains, yet you keep the faith on mother nature and pursue your journey and enjoy every minute of it.
+If you commit a mistake that too at 5K plus altitude, life would be the one saying sorry to you; anything can happen on the mountains, yet you keep the faith on mother nature and pursue your journey and enjoy every minute of it.

 We pace our walk to catch our breath.
-However, if we walk too slow or stop too long in between, We might reach the tent after dark that too in biting cold weather.
+However, if we walk too slow or stop too long in between, we might reach the tent after dark that too in biting cold weather.

 Those who stay positive, agile, and focus on the goals always succeed to the top.
 For them, the goal is purposeful Therefore, a purposeful goal inspires everyone to be agile and stay focused.
 Above all, to support one another in reaching the destination on time.

-The journey also opens up conversations on various subjects from the world economy to how much pepper to be added in dal to make it ideal, it was physically exhausting and muscle numbing but the spirit to reach the top boosted the soul.
+The journey also opens up conversations on various subjects, from the world economy to how much pepper to be added in dal to make it ideal; it was physically exhausting and muscle numbing, but the spirit to reach the top boosted the soul.
 Trekking means a travelling experience with thrilling excitement.

 On reaching the top of the mountain, I could feel that both my heart and lungs were pushing their best, the panoramic view of the majestic Kinnaur & Garhwal Himalayas, mesmerized and sunk me.

-Travel teaches as much as or sometimes more than a teacher, Travelling shouldn’t be just a tour, it should be a tale.
-When I reflect upon the journey I realize, be comfortable with the discomfort to reach new heights.
-Embrace the present & sometimes, it is perfectly okay to get bruised.
+Travel teaches as much as or sometimes more than a teacher.
+Travelling shouldn’t be just a tour, it should be a tale.
+When I reflect upon the journey, I realize, be comfortable with the discomfort to reach new heights.
+Embrace the present sometimes, it is perfectly okay to get bruised.